interuss/dss/ONESKY_README.md

     - The docker images may need to be updated, search for the ECR URL to find the image locations.
 The new images will be the result of the build in the previous step.
 This step is only necessary when updating the version of the DSS.

+    - If the audience configuration is no longer "localhost" or needs to be updated, locate the `accepted_jwt_audiences` field and make the relevant updates

 - Execute make-certs.py using the following command.
 Note, inside make-certs.py are the list of certificate SANS that are available.
 Depending on what the main.jsonnet file has configured for `hostnameSuffix`, you want to make sure the hostname is included in the list of SANS.
 This will generate the certs that will be deployed to kubernetes.

         python3 make-certs.py --cluster arn:aws:eks:us-east-2:169922227793:cluster/dss-ohio --namespace default